korewireless/Microvisor-Demo-Weather-Device/README.md

 #### Environment Variables

-Running the Twilio CLI and the project's [deploy script](./deploy.sh) — for uploading the built code to the Twilio cloud and subsequent deployment to your Microvisor Nucleo Board — uses the following Twilio credentials stored as environment variables.
+Running the Twilio CLI and the Microvisor Plugin for uploading the built code to the Twilio cloud and subsequent deployment to your Microvisor Nucleo Board uses the following Twilio credentials stored as environment variables.
 They should be added to your shell profile:

 ```bash
 export TWILIO_ACCOUNT_SID=ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx